I’ve had to fire several employees over my past 15-plus years as a businesses owner.

 In addition to general guidelines for behavior, the employee handbook should clearly outline your business’ disciplinary process and the grounds that can lead to termination.
 It should include a statement that employment is at-will, if you live in an at-will state, and that you reserve the right to terminate an individual without notice at any time.

 Most employers follow an escalating step policy regarding terminations starting with a verbal warning, followed by a written warning, performance improvement plans (which can be added at any stage in your process), and ending with termination.
-All of these steps need to be documented and discussed with your employee; keeping “secret” documentation doesn’t help anyone and only makes you look underhanded and untrustworthy.
+Discuss and document all of these steps with your employee.
+Keeping “secret” documentation doesn’t help anyone and only makes you look underhanded and untrustworthy.

 Review your employee handbook with your employee when they’re hired, point out the disciplinary process and then have them sign that they’ve read the handbook.
 Keep a copy of the signed document and give the employee a copy, too.